Wireframe: Definition, challenges and explanations

 The wireframe is usually created using specialized tools or by hand initially.
 It is built by placing simple blocks that represent the different sections of a page.

-These blocks include titles, text boxes, images, buttons, menus, and other interactive elements, presented schematically without visual details.
+These blocks include titles, text areas, images, buttons, menus, and other interactive elements, presented schematically without visual details.

-Once the wireframe has been approved, it serves as a guide for creating more advanced prototypes, incorporating graphic design and interactivity.
+Once the wireframe has been validated, it serves as a guide for the creation of more accomplished prototypes, integrating graphic and interactivity aspects.

 What are the advantages and disadvantages of wireframes?